Wint3rmute/ReqSnake/docs/REQ-PARSER.md

 > child-of: REQ-CORE-2

 > REQ-PARSER-4
-> The parser shall ignore non-blockquote content in Markdown files.
+>
+> Child relationships shall be described with a "child-of" key.
+Example: "child-of REQ-123"
+>
-> child-of: REQ-PARSER-1
+> child-of: REQ-CORE-5

 > REQ-PARSER-5
 > The parser shall be dependency-free and use only the Python standard library.